-Students planning an International Clinical Placement should have all application materials submitted one trimester (15 weeks) in advance of their departure date to ensure adequate time for preparation, processing, and approval.
+International students wishing to complete clinical placement outside the United States will not be accepted beyond Summer 2024.
+Students enrolled before Summer 2024 and planning an International Clinical Placement should have all application materials submitted one trimester (15 weeks) in advance of their departure date to ensure adequate time for preparation, processing, and approval.